alblaine/altmetrics-with-r/README.md

 #### How to Run this Script

+* First check out the [R session info](./sessioninfo.txt) file to see what versions of the software you will need to run this code.
 * Make sure you have R installed (and we also recommend RStudio in addition to R)
 * Download or clone this repository to a folder on your computer.
 * Open RStudio and in your Files tab, navigate to the folder.